bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 low leverage and influence.
 The upper right hand point is outside of the range of X values and Y values, but conforms nicely to the regression relationship.
 This point has  It will also have little effect on the fitted model.
-It has high leverage, but chooses not to extert it, and thus has low influence.
+It has high leverage, but chooses not to exert it, and thus has low influence.
 The lower left hand point is outside of the range of X values, but not the Y values.
 However, it does not conform to the relationship of the remainder of points at all.
 This outlier has high leverage and influence.